Ocular Irritection® OECD 496 - Eye Irritation Test

 Recommended by the OECD as a first test for both Bottom-Up and Top-Down strategy

-Ocular Irritection® is recommended as an initial step in a Top-Down testing strategy, as described in the guidance document OECD 263, to positively identify chemicals that induce severe eye damage, i.e., chemicals to be classified as UN GHS Category 1 without further testing.
+Ocular Irritection® is recommended as an initial step in a Top-Down testing strategy, as described in the guidance document OECD 263, to positively identify chemicals that induce severe eye damage, i.e., chemicals to be classified as category 1 of the United Nations GHS without further tests.

-Ocular Irritection® is also recommended to identify chemicals that do not require classification for ocular irritation or serious ocular damage as defined by the UN GHS (UN GHS No Category), and can therefore be used as an initial step within a Bottom-Up testing strategy approach.
+Ocular Irritection® is also recommended to identify chemicals that do not require classification for eye irritation or serious eye damage as defined by the UN GHS (UN GHS No Category), and can therefore be used as an initial step within a Bottom-Up testing strategy approach.

 Compatible with all plate readers